officialgazette/publication-configurator/README.md

-# Publication Type Configurator
+# Publication Configurator
+> [!TIP]
+> To get a better understanding of the interaction between the individual artifacts, it is recommended to read ["Big Picture"](https://github.com/officialgazette/big-picture) first.

-The publication type configurator is used for simple type configuration using a graphical user interface.
-A configuration file of a publisher (tenant) can be imported and edited in the tool.
+The publication configurator is used for simple type configuration using a graphical user interface.
+A configuration file of a tenant can be imported and edited in the tool.
 ```mermaid

 %%{